dashingshree6/Dating-App-MERN-/README.md

 # Dating-App-MERN-

-## It is a simple dating app where users can swipe
+## It is a simple dating app where users can swipe the cards for switching